Does Killing Ants Attract More Ants?

 This is a situation we hear about all the time.

-When we inspected this home, there wasn’t any new food on the counter.
+When we inspected the home, there wasn’t any new food on the counter.
 No fresh spills.
 Nothing obvious that explained why ants kept choosing that one area.
 But from the ants’ point of view, the route still made sense.

 That’s why the problem felt never-ending.
 Each ant that didn’t return triggered another scout.
 And because nothing about the surface or access point changed, the ants kept coming back to the same exact spot.